Didn't find what you were looking for?

 3. Progression of Cancer to Advanced State

 In fast-growing cancers, such as inflammatory breast cancer, skipping chemotherapy may cause the disease to quickly progress to an advanced stage.
-The oncologists may prescribe intensive chemotherapy treatment along with surgery or radiation therapy.
+As a result, oncologists may have to prescribe intensive chemotherapy treatment along with surgery or radiation therapy.

 1. Detailed Information

-The healthcare provider must provide clear information to patients with cancer.
-It includes the type of treatment and side effects.
-It will help the patient prepare for the treatment in advance.
+The healthcare providers must provide clear information about the treatment to patients, including the type of chemotherapy, its duration, its benefits, and its side effects.
+It will help patients prepare for their treatment in advance.

 2. Greater Level of Psychological Support

-Psychological support through counselling is required for both the patients and their family members.
-Studies have found that people with a higher degree of support have a higher adherence rate.
+Psychological support through counselling is required for both patients and their family members.
+Studies have found that patients who have a better support system show a higher adherence rate.

 3. Financial Support